 • Check message consistency by reviewing random snippets of email, chat, and ad conversations.
 Score them based on tone, terminology, and offer alignment.
 Address any inconsistencies immediately to prevent confusing prospects.

-omnichannel marketing succeeds when every team member shares the same playbook and data.
+Omnichannel marketing succeeds when every team member shares the same playbook and data.
 Consistent execution builds familiarity and trust.

 Follow this structured plan to see how your channels guide customers smoothly and effectively.
 Consistent implementation will help you achieve better results.